 Join us for an in-depth look at the history of global labeling alignment over the past several years and the industry trends for the future.
 We’ll review the regulations and challenges related to maintaining identical safety content between generic and branded labels.
 Plus, assess the magnitude of inconsistencies of product labeling safety changes in leading products across major markets.

 There are currently 22 Alzheimer’s drugs in Phase 3 clinical trials, and 17 treatments could launch in the next five years.
 Patients and caregivers could witness unprecedented innovation in Alzheimer’s disease treatment development.
 Many conversations about the regulatory environment focus on the state of play in Alzheimer’s without drawing applicable lessons from other disease areas.
 Not this conversation.
-Our panel will not only address issues facing the Alzheimer’s treatment regulatory pathway, but also apply best practices and teachings from disease areas that have already improved their regulatory environments.
+Our panel will address not only issues facing the Alzheimer’s treatment regulatory pathway, but also apply best practices and teachings from disease areas that already have improved their regulatory environments.

 Social media has simultaneously opened many new options for the life science industries to promote products and created many challenges for regulators to enforce appropriate boundaries on such promotion.
 This panel will explore social media marketing of drugs, biologics and devices and its regulation from a global perspective.
 Join us to learn how regulatory agencies around the world are responding currently to increased advertising of regulated products on social media and real-time Internet communications platforms and where such regulations may be headed in the future.